qiskit-community/qiskit-alt/README.md

 ## Installation and Configuration Notes

+* `qiskit_alt` depends on the following two packages.
+It is probably not necessary to read about them to install `qiskit_alt`.

-`qiskit_alt` uses [pyjulia](https://pyjulia.readthedocs.io/en/latest/index.html) to communicate with Julia.
-It is advisable to read the pyjulia [installation notes](https://pyjulia.readthedocs.io/en/latest/installation.html)
+    * [pyjulia](https://pyjulia.readthedocs.io/en/latest/index.html) is used to communicate with Julia.
+      The [installation notes](https://pyjulia.readthedocs.io/en/latest/installation.html) may be useful.

-`qiskit_alt` uses [`julia_project`](https://github.com/jlapeyre/julia_project) for managing Julia dependencies.
+    * [`julia_project`](https://github.com/jlapeyre/julia_project) for managing Julia dependencies.

-`qiskit_alt` is not available on pypi.
+* `qiskit_alt` is not available on pypi.
 This package is developed in a virtual environment.
    The following instructions assume you are using a virtual environment.
    But, this is not necessary.
 Nor is it necessary to install `qiskit_alt` in editable mode.

 * The installation is interactive.
 How to do a non-interactive installation with environment variables is described below.